 Associate yourself with people who are already living the life you want.
 As Michael Simmons wrote in a medium article, “people in open networks have unique opportunities.
 Because they’re part of multiple groups, they have unique relationships, experiences, and knowledge that other people in their groups don’t.”

 There you have it – six powerful financial advice for upwardly mobile millennials.
 No university will teach you these principles.
 These are keys that helped me move from zero connections and finances to collaborating with some of the brightest people around the world.
 Three years ago, I would not have believed it’s possible.
 So I can tell you this, anything is possible if you plan for it and work steadily towards actualizing it.

-Over the past 5+ years, I have helped all types of entrepreneurs and corporate executives build sustainable growth engines for their businesses, develop and tell compelling stories about their brands, raise funding, and attract great talents around the world.
-Do you want to discuss opportunities or need outside insight into getting your business or career to the next level?
-Let’s talk, reach out via firstname.lastname@example.org.
+Over the past 5+ years, I have helped different types of entrepreneurs and corporate executives build sustainable growth engines for their businesses, develop and tell compelling stories about their brands, raise funding, and attract great talents around the world.
+If you want to discuss opportunities or need outside insight into getting your business or career to the next level, let’s talk.
+You can schedule an appointment here or reach out via email@example.com.

 Do you like this article?
 Share it with your homies!
 Subscribe to our newsletter to receive exclusive insights that can 10X your growth!